Timeline

 1866

-Begins writing "Sketches in Parliament" for the Birmingham Daily Post
+Begins writing "Sketches in Parliament" for the Birmingham Daily Post and Journal

 March: Publishes "An Argument for the Extension of the Franchise."